herbert-cane/SHARED_124_LAB/README.md

 Brethren Ace D. de la Gente
 Sophe Mae C. Dela Cruz

 ## Language Overview
-Aevum is a high-level, general-purpose, object-oriented programming (OOP) language designed specifically for game development.
-It is used for creating desktop, mobile, and web-based games.
-Aevum simplifies the learning process for beginners by incorporating game-specific keywords, making it easier to explore object-oriented programming while creating interactive game features.
-Aevum also integrates advanced game concepts like movement, physics, collision detection, and animations in a user-friendly manner.
+Aevum is a high-level, general-purpose programming language designed specifically for creating interactive text-based RPGs.
+It allows developers to easily create branching stories, dialogue systems, and game flow mechanics using simple and intuitive constructs.

+Aevum simplifies the learning process for beginners by offering game-specific keywords like ```speak```, ```choice```, ```option```, ```action```, and ```endgame```, making it easier to focus on story development and interactive gameplay.
+Aevum's primary focus is on text processing and branching logic, allowing developers to design compelling narrative-driven games while learning foundational programming principles.
-## Keywords
+## Built-in Keywords

 * ```and``` - a logical operator that returns _true_ if both statements are _true_.
 Otherwise, returns _false_.
 * ```or``` - a logical operator that returns *true* if at least one of the statements is *true*